SUSE/ha-sap-terraform-deployments/azure/terraform_salt/README.md

 ```
 az vm image list --output table --publisher SUSE --all
 ```

-The file [virtualmachines.tf-publicimg](virtualmachines.tf-publicimg) is a copy of [virtualmachines.tf](virtualmachines.tf) but using the `SUSE SLES-SAP-BYOS 12-SP3` public image referenced above instead of a private image.
-Rename that file as [virtualmachines.tf](virtualmachines.tf) to use that OS image with this configuration or edit the `storage_image_reference` as needed to use a different public image.

 If using a public image, skip to the [how to use section](#how-to-use).